-Who needs business income insurance?
+Who needs BI insurance?

 Every business should consider BI coverage as a vital piece of its insurance planning and risk management strategy.
-In today’s world, business interruptions can result from a variety of events: storms, fires, theft, malware attacks, etc. In fact, business and industrial risk experts say the severity and frequency of BI claims are on the rise.
+In today’s world, business interruptions can result from a variety of events: storms, fires, theft, cyber attacks, etc. In fact, business and industrial risk experts say the severity and frequency of BI claims are on the rise.

 What are the primary causes of business interruption?

 Some leading causes of business interruption, according to AGCS’s Global Claims Review 2015 Report, include: fires, storms, machinery breakdown and faulty designs/materials (manufacturing), strikes, riots, floods, and power outages.

 What does BI coverage include?

 Business income coverage typically covers lost profits, normal operating expenses (e.g. rent and utilities), and other costs associated with service interruption.
 In many cases, BI coverage includes payroll expenses, as well, so your employees can continue to get paid.